dsmrreader/dsmr-reader/docs/installation.rst

 Example of everything running well::

-    dsmr_backend                     STARTING
+    dsmr_backend                     RUNNING    pid 123, uptime 0:00:06
-    dsmr_datalogger                  RUNNING
+    dsmr_datalogger                  RUNNING    pid 456, uptime 0:00:07
-    dsmr_webinterface                RUNNING
+    dsmr_webinterface                RUNNING    pid 789, uptime 0:00:07

 - Want to check whether the datalogger works?
 Just tail it's log in supervisor with::

     supervisor> tail -f dsmr_datalogger

-Please note that due to Supervisor's output buffering **it might take a minute or two before you see any output**.
 You should see similar output as the ``cu``-command printed earlier in the installation process.

-Want to quit supervisor? ``CTRL + C`` to stop tail and ``CTRL + D`` once to exit supervisor command line.
+Want to quit supervisor? ``CTRL + C`` to stop tailing and then ``CTRL + D`` once to exit supervisor command line.

 You now should have everything up and running!
-We're almost done, but only need to check a just few more things in the next chapters.
+We're almost done and just need to do a few last things on the next page.